 How you spend your time plays a big factor in your labor productivity, a.k.a. the measure which describes the relationship between real output and the labor time involved in its production.
 In fact, actively disengaged employees cost the U.S. roughly $450 billion in lost productivity per year.

-By shifting the focus on optimizing the creative workflow, you can find ways to cut corners, take shortcuts, and reclaim some of your valuable time.
-When you spend less time on administrative tasks and more time in client work, you’re actively building up revenue and making room for more clients.
+By shifting the focus on optimizing the creative workflow, you can find ways to cut corners, take shortcuts, and reclaim some valuable time.
+When you spend less time on administrative tasks and more time on client work, you’re actively building up revenue and making room for more clients.
 (Woo hoo!)

 10 time management strategies for web designers